Providence Hospital School of Diagnostic Medical Sonography

 Must have a Bachelor Degree, or equivalency of, with clinical medical experience along with completion of all pre-requisite post secondary courses (please see program booklet for complete details of required coursework).

 - Must be 18 years or older.

 Qualified candidates will be required to take the Psychological Services Bureau (PSB) Health Occupations Aptitude Exam.
 The test is administered during a scheduled time period prior to interviews.
-There is no cost to candidate to take the exam.
+Cost for the exam is included in the application fee.

 Required Patient Care Experience